LogoFlexColorScheme

 In the above case, using the masonry grid view on a large screen is helpful, since we can open and close panels to configure the view like above, and then see the input colors and the detailed full effective ColorScheme at the same time.

-Using seeded ColorScheme is a way to use the Material 3 color scheme generation algorithms, that generate complete and balanced color schemes for both light and dark theme mode, from only one or a few input key color values.
+Using seeded ColorScheme is a way to use different Material-3 ColorScheme generation algorithms.
+They generate complete and balanced color schemes for both light and dark theme mode, from only one or a few input key color values.

-Flutter only directly offers using a single color, a main or primary color, as seed color for the generated ColorScheme.
-With FlexColorScheme, you can use the same setup, but you can optionally also use the secondary and tertiary input colors as additional keys used to generate the effective ColorScheme.
+Flutter SDK only allows you to use a single key color, a main or primary color, as seed color to generate the ColorScheme.
+With FlexColorScheme, you can do so too, but you can optionally use secondary and tertiary colors as additional input key colors to generate the effective ColorScheme.

 The used input key colors could also be extracted and sourced from images, like e.g. the device wall-paper, or even from image used in an app or seen in a flow of images, and then used in FlexColorScheme to generate the ColorScheme from them.
 In a future version of the Themes Playground this might be added as a way to generate a ColorScheme and theme from it.
 There are no additions needed in FlexColorScheme to do this, all it needs is one to three key colors extracted from an image to generate a theme using them.

-Using a Seeded ColorScheme is also a form of input color modifier, since it takes the color values defined for the light theme's primary, secondary and tertiary colors, and computes an entirely new derived ColorScheme from them.
+Using a Seeded ColorScheme is also a form of input color modifier, since it takes the color values defined for the light theme's primary, secondary and tertiary colors, and computes a new derived ColorScheme from them.

 Below we can see the Flutter Dash theme: